You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-An HDD stores data on one or more spinning platters coated with a ferromagnetic material.
-Data is read and written by a read/write head that floats just above the platter surface on a cushion of air.
+An HDD stores data by magnetising tiny regions of one or more rapidly spinning platters coated in a ferromagnetic material.
+A read/write head on the end of a moving actuator arm floats a few nanometres above each surface on a self-generated cushion of air, never touching it.

 | Term | Definition |